 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-Founded in 1936 by an Act of Parliament, Canada’s public broadcaster, CBC is a division of the Canadian Broadcasting Corporation, which replaced the Canadian Radio Broadcasting Commission.
-CBC presents news, talk, music and entertainment programs in English, French and Aboriginal languages.
+Founded in 1936 by an Act of Parliament, Canada’s public broadcaster, CBC, is a division of the Canadian Broadcasting Corporation, which replaced the Canadian Radio Broadcasting Commission.
+CBC presents news, talk, music, and entertainment programs in English, French, and Aboriginal languages.
 The CBC is based in Toronto, Ontario, Canada.

 Funded by / Ownership

 The CBC Board previously consisted of 12 members, all appointed by the Prime Minister of Canada.
 For example, former conservative prime minister Stephen Harper was accused of appointing the board with members that were also conservative donors.
 In 2016, Brian Mitchell (who was appointed to the CBC board by then prime minister Stephen Harper in 2008) resigned to seek the Conservative Party of Canada’s presidency.
 However, recently this structure has changed, and now the non-partisan Independent Advisory Committee makes “merit-based” appointments.
 According to a Globe and Mail article, “A government source said the board would comprise nine ‘experts in broadcasting and digital technology, representatives of cultural sectors from across Canada,’ as well as ‘Indigenous peoples, official-language communities and youth,’ who will be charged with compiling a list of candidates whose names will be submitted to the government.”